 Alright, yes, it's another falafel wrap.
 But we defy you not to make a place for this Palestinian caff on any 'best sandwich' list, let alone a 'best vegan sandwich' one.
 The menu runs from the classic falafel, hummus, pickles and salad to 11 other variations on the falafel wrap, many of them vegan.
 The #4 — falafel and spicy potatoes — is the perfect hit of heat for a winter lunchtime, and now they're on Deliveroo you won't even have to brave the cold to get to it.

 The stuffed Sicilian flatbread at Just Fab, Bethnal Green

 Comprehensively proving that veganism doesn't have to mean buying into the clean-eating cult is the schiacciata — stuffed Sicilian flatbread — from Just Fab.
-These Hackney traders serve hot dishes from a double-decker bus on Hackney Road, and manage to make their vegan take on this Italian classic.
-Theirs is stuffed with broccoli, tomatoes, olives and vegan cheese — feels just as indulgent as the non-vegan version.
+These Hackney traders serve hot dishes from a double-decker bus on Hackney Road, and manage to make their vegan take on this Italian classic — theirs is stuffed with broccoli, tomatoes, olives and vegan cheese — feel just as indulgent as the non-vegan version.

 Just Fab, 455, Hackney Road, E2 9DY

 The ice cream sandwich at Cookies and Scream, Camden

 This vegan bakery has graduated from a Camden Lock stall to a permanent cookie bar on Holloway Road, where you can get a seat and coffee to go with the Scream Sandwiches — two chocolate chip cookies glued together with coconut and vanilla paste.
 They also do all their products to takeaway, so if you're not nearby enough to make regular visits you can buy in bulk and stockpile Scream Sandwiches in your freezer, to be transferred to the fridge in batches.